adedomin/csc341-project/gym.md

 phone       CHAR(11)    n/a        the full phone number.

-address     VARCHAR(30) n/a        The address line.
+address     VARCHAR(69) n/a        The address line.

 state       CHAR(2)     n/a        The state.

 city        VARCHAR(20) n/a        The city.

-type        VARCHAR(1)  n/a        A char that determines if the user
+person_t    VARCHAR(1)  n/a        A char that determines if the user
                                    is an employee or customer.

 since       Date        n/a        A date describing when they were a